St Mary the Virgin

 If you have a wedding or baptism planned our clergy will contact you.

 St Mary’s church is a living building.
 Built by the Knights Templar in the late twelfth or early thirteenth century, it has been prayed in for over a thousand years and has an atmosphere that reflects this.
 It is decorated with wall paintings which span six centuries, some of which were only rediscovered in the 1960s.
 They provide spiritual inspiration and comfort for worshippers and visitors.
-Just over 15 years ago, a kitchen, vestry and toilet were added, helping to make the church more welcoming and usable for community activities.
+20 years ago, a kitchen, vestry and toilet were added, helping to make the church more welcoming and usable for community activities.
 The church is open during daylight hours.

 The building consist of a nave, central tower and chancel, all arranged in a East – West line.
 There is a small porch in the southern corner and a vestry in the north, all standing in a small churchyard.